-► Mercedes-Benz X-class pick-up
+► Mercedes-Benz X-Class pick-up

-► More revealing details on winter test
+► Stretched long-loader on winter test

-► The most ute-ful Merc yet
+► The most ute-ful Merc yet?

 Note the distinctive, Merc-style DRL front-light graphic, now visible, and it's obvious the family face will be used to distinguish the X-class from its Nissan Navara parentage.